 2.9 When Working Parties or Task Groups are assigned preparatory studies on matters to be considered by World or Regional Radiocommunication Conferences (see Resolution ITU-R 2), the work should be coordinated by the relevant Study Groups, Working Parties and Task Groups.
 The final reports of the Working Parties or Task Groups may be submitted directly to the Conference Preparatory Meeting (CPM) process, normally at the meeting called to consolidate Study Group texts into the draft CPM Report, or exceptionally via the relevant Study Group.

+2.10 Electronic means of communication shall be used as far as possible to facilitate the work of Study Groups, Working Parties and Task Groups both during and between their respective meetings.

+Reason: to reflect more appropriately the possibilities offered by electronic means of communication for the work of the various listed entities.

-2.10 Study Groups, Working Parties and Task Groups shall conduct their work as far as possible by correspondence, using electronic means of communication.2.11 As a complement to this Resolution, it is the duty of the Director to periodically issue updated versions of guidelines on the working methods and procedures within the Radiocommunication Bureau (BR) which may affect the work of Study Groups and their subordinate groups.
+2.11 As a complement to this Resolution, it is the duty of the Director to periodically issue updated versions of guidelines on the working methods and procedures within the Radiocommunication Bureau (BR) which may affect the work of Study Groups and their subordinate groups.
 (See noting.)
 The guidelines need also to include matters relating to the provision of meetings and correspondence groups, as well as aspects concerning documentation (see Section 8).

-2.12 The Director will maintain a list of Member States, Sector Members and Associates participating in each Study Group, Working Party or Task Group and exceptionally, Joint Rapporteur Groups if so deemed necessary (see § 2.15).
+2.12 The Director will maintain a list of Member States, Sector Members,Associates and ITU-R Academia participating in each Study Group, Working Party or Task Group and exceptionally, Joint Rapporteur Groups if so deemed necessary (see § 2.15).

-2.13 In some cases, when urgent or specific issues arise that require analysis, it might be suitable for a Study Group, Working Party or Task Group to appoint a Rapporteur, with clearly defined terms of reference, who, being an expert, can carry out preliminary studies or conduct a survey among Member States, Sector Members and Associates participating in the work of the Study Groups, mainly by correspondence.
+2.13 In some cases, when urgent or specific issues arise that require analysis, it might be suitable for a Study Group, Working Party or Task Group to appoint a Rapporteur, with clearly defined terms of reference, who, being an expert, can carry out preliminary studies or conduct a survey among Member States, Sector Members , Associates and ITU-R Academia participating in the work of the Study Groups, mainly by correspondence.
 The method used by the Rapporteur, be it via personal study or survey, is not guided by working methods but is the choice of the individual Rapporteur.
 Therefore, the results of that work are assumed to represent the views of the Rapporteur.
 It might also be useful to appoint a Rapporteur to prepare draft Recommendation(s) or other ITU-R texts.
 In this case, the Rapporteur should submit the drafts as a contribution to the parent group in sufficient time before the meeting to allow for comments.

 2.14 A Rapporteur Group may also be established by a Study Group, Working Party or Task Group to handle urgent or specific issues that require analysis.
 A Rapporteur Group, differs from the Rapporteur in that, in addition to an appointed Rapporteur, the Rapporteur Group has a membership and the results of the Rapporteur Group shall represent the agreed consensus of the Group or reflect the diversity of views of the participants in the Group.
 A Rapporteur Group must have clearly defined terms of reference.
 As much work as possible should be performed by correspondence.
 However, if necessary, a Rapporteur Group may hold a meeting to further its work.
 The work of the Rapporteur Group shall be conducted with limited support provided by BR.